apify/apify-docs/sources/academy/tutorials/apify_scrapers/puppeteer_scraper.md

 If you're familiar with the [jQuery library](https://jquery.com/), you may have looked at the scraping code and thought that it's unnecessarily complicated.
-That's probably up to everyone to decide on their own, but the good news is, you can easily use jQuery with Puppeteer Scraper too.
+That's probably up to everyone to decide on their own, but the good news is, you can use jQuery with Puppeteer Scraper too.

 ### [](#injecting-jquery) Injecting jQuery